 Absolutely nothing goes on your fresh tattoo except for Saniderm.
 We will provide you with it, and explain the healing process when that time comes, but while your tattoo is healing you will want to avoid sun exposure as much as possible.
 Once it is healed- it's going to be SPF One Million for you from then on unless you keep those tattoos out of the sun!
 It's most painful AND damaging when your tattoo is fresh.
 It's also a lesson you don't want to learn the hard way.
 UV light is not good for ANY works of art, especially those on your skin.
 If you're going to have them exposed, remember that sunblock!

 Wherever you're about to get tattooed, you're also about to get shaved.
 Yes, even if you have fine/blonde hair that you can barely see.
-So if you already know you're getting your arm tattooed that day- give it a shave as well.
-Your artist will typically do it if you didn't with some alcohol to get the oils off of the surface of your skin and the area cleared away of any hair that might misdirect or prevent the application of the ink.
-Most do it with a little spray bottle and a disposable razor- it's cold.
-It's not the best part of getting tattooed- and it takes a few minutes for your artist to do it, so to get in that chair quicker, a little prep work will help you and your artist get right into the fun stuff...and remember- no lotion before the tattoo.
+So if you already know you're getting your arm tattooed that day you can give it a shave as well.
+Your artist will do it if you didn't with some alcohol to get the oils off of the surface of your skin and the area clean and ready to be tattooed.

 The Flying Dutchman